 Real-Time Telemedicine

-Primary care physicians and psychiatrists use these telemedicine software development services most often as they facilitate immediate care delivery, particularly in emergencies, and for follow-up visits or monitoring medication regimes.
+Healthcare providers, including primary care physicians and psychiatrists, use telemedicine software development services most often as they facilitate immediate care delivery, particularly in emergencies, and for follow-up visits or monitoring medication regimes.

 Store-and-Forward Telemedicine